AndyManettas/letterface-website/README.md

 ## Deployment

-The website is built to be deployed on GitHub Pages or any static site hosting service.
+The website is built using Vite and React, suitable for deployment on modern static site hosting services like Cloudflare Pages.

 After building with `npm run build`, the static files will be available in the `dist` directory.